andyheko/JSON-java/README.md

 # 262P Milestone 5
-Code modifications are in XML.java from line#1363 to the line#1390 also line#55, and XMLTest.java from line #1430 to line#1462
+Code modifications are in XML.java from line#1368 to the line#1400 also line#55, and XMLTest.java from line#1399 to line#1473

 logic:

+public static Future<Boolean> toJSONObject(Reader, Consumer<JSONObject>, Consumer<Exception>)

-use Future api to make toJsonobject function return task future, in xml class creat threadpool with fix 4 threads. when user want use it can call this tojsonobject return future if future hasnt done user can make while loop to do some other thing first
+* Used Future api to make toJSONObject function return future task
+* In XML class creates a Threadpool with fix 4 threads
+* When user wants to use it, user can call this toJSONObject method return future.
+* If future isn't done user can make while loop to do some other thing first.

 # 262P Milestone 4
 Code modifications are in JSONObject.java from line#2610 to the line#2742, and JSONObjectTest.java from line #3235 to line#3276